 Making money working as a model…dressing as a sneaker for a “toy convention,”

 05:53 A short discussion of “the casting couch” for young models, actors and dancers.

-Learning Latin, French, German and Dutch, to be able to transcribe manuscripts found with the artwork.
+12:45 Learning Latin, French, German and Dutch to transcribe art manuscripts.

 13:58 Henri Cartier-Bresson and “The Decisive Moment.”

-19:50 Working 12-hour days photographing a wedding.
-Backing up her photographic “flash cards” onto Hard Drives.
-Quickly sending 20-50 “sneak-peak” pictures to family members before “less than flattering” photos appear on Facebook.
-The advantage of shooting in “RAW” as opposed to “JPG.”
+19:50 Backing up her “flash cards” onto Hard Drives.
+Sending 20-50 “sneak-peak” pictures to family members before “less than flattering” photos appear on Facebook.

-27:30 The crucial process of developing “the perfect timeline” with each bride and groom, in order to capture all the “formal portraits” with the bride, the groom, their families, bridal party, etc.
+27:30 Process of developing “the perfect timeline” with each bride & groom, their families, and bridal party,

 31:00 Why “Make-Up Artists” are always running late.

 33:40 Shooting bridal couples during emotionally “unfortunate” toasts.

 36:00 Learning how brides like to be photographed from their Facebook Wedding Page.